omar-sherif9992/Query-Optimization/Schemas Solution/Schema3/Query9.md

   * This happened because the Query Optimizer didnt used it from the place due to BRIN  Usage here was not suitable so we have used it to simulate seqscan behaviour only we traveresed it all and followed all its pointers so it is worst index to use in this case.

-5) given query with mixed indices (any mix of your choice).
+5) given query with mixed indices (any mix of your choice) :

 <img src="./screenshots/Query9/common/mix.png" alt="mix" height="400px" />
 <img src="./screenshots/Query9/normalQuery/mix/mix-query-physical-cost.png" alt="mix" height="400px"/>